suiet/wallet-kit/website/docs/Overview.md

 ### Execute Move Call

-Through the `executeMoveCall` function, our dapp can send `mint` / `transfer` / etc.. function to the wallet extensions.
+Through the `signAndExecuteTransaction` function with kind `moveCall`, our dapp can send `mint` / `transfer` / etc.. function to the wallet extensions.

 ```jsx
 import {useWallet} from "@suiet/wallet-kit";